 The California Public Utilities Commission (CPUC) is participating in the various safety meetings, including the Safety and Security Certification Review Committee (SSCRC) and Fire and Life Safety Committee (FLSC) meetings.
-Representatives of the CPUC also regularly attend the SFMTA/Federal Transit Administration (FTA) Quarterly Progress Review Meetings (QPRM), although CPUC was not represented at the November 16 QPRM.
+Representatives of the CPUC also regularly attend the SFMTA/Federal Transit Administration (FTA) Quarterly Progress Review Meetings (QPRM).

 The FLSC is working to approve items on the certifiable items list for the Stations Contract.
 Rail crossing permits from CPUC are required for the at-grade portion of the project alignment.
-CPUC has provided the permits but they will need to be extended as the permits call for the crossings to be in operation before the scheduled completion of the CSP project.
+CPUC has provided the permits but they will need to be extended as the permits call for the crossings to be in operation before the scheduled completion of the Central Subway Project (CSP) project.